simpledotorg/simple-standalone-docker/README.md

 - simple-standalone-docker-postgres-1
 - simple-standalone-docker-redis-1
 - simple-standalone-docker-server-1
-- simple-standalone-docker-webdb-1
+-  simple-standalone-docker-metabase-1

+> [!NOTE]
-Note: This will take several minutes to initialise the system on the first run.
+> This will take several minutes to initialise the system on the first run.
-This is because this system initialises a lot of things during the first run, including database test data and reporting views.
+> This is because this system initialises a lot of things during the first run, including Simple Test Data
+> and reporting views.
+Metabase also takes a few minutes to initialise.

 It will be much faster in after the init is done.
 (Only a few seconds)